 Chapter 5: Meu

-Most the time these spells were peaceful enough on the surface, but not always.
+Most the time these spells were peaceful enough on the surface – but not always.
+Scurra was known to loose her balance and stumble a bit when she came out of them.
 One time, she was atop the barn when a spell struck.
-Soirja just happened to turn and see her daughter standing dangerously tall on the barn's roof – and then she plummeted off the roof of the barn like a leaf in the wind!
-Soirja thought her baby had died right there in front of her.
-But the fall resulted in nothing more than a busted leg and a bucket of tears.
-That was the exception.
-Most the time, these spells were peaceful, and Soirja knew nothing about them until her daughter decided to tell her.
+Soirja just happened to turn and see her daughter standing dangerously tall on the barn's roof – and then Scurra toppled and dropped like a leaf in the wind!
+Soirja thought her baby died right in front of her – but the fall resulted in nothing more than a busted leg, a bloodied lip, and bucket of tears.
+Considering the height, Soirja was all to happy to find her baby breathing and cognizant, much less able to move most her joints.

 "What did you see?"
 Soirja asked.

 Scurra shook her head.
 "Nothing," she claimed as she stared out the window.
 This was common.
-Scurra usually didn't want to talk about her visions, and rarely right away.
+Neither of her children liked to talk much of the visions they witnessed as they suffered these spells.

 Later that day, a letter came by post.
 It was from Krumpus.
-Scurra opened it, took out the letter, and read it with a muttered curse.
+Scurra read it with a muttered curse.

 "What is it?"
 Soirja asked.